Use space to open navigation items

 An officer who does not comply with the duty of due diligence commits an offence.[1]

-• The officer commits a Category 1 offence if the officer, without reasonable excuse, engages in conduct that exposes an individual to whom the duty is owed to a risk of death or serious injury or illness and the officer is reckless as to the risk to an individual of death or serious injury or illness.[2]
+• an officer commits a Category 1 offence if the officer, without reasonable excuse, engages in conduct that exposes an individual to whom the duty is owed to a risk of death or serious injury or illness and the officer engages in the conduct with negligence or is reckless as to the risk to an individual of death or serious injury or illness.[4]

-• The officer commits a Category 2 offence if the officer fails to comply with the duty and the failure exposes an individual to a risk of death or serious injury or illness.[3]
+• an officer commits a Category 2 offence if the officer fails to comply with the duty and the failure exposes an individual to a risk of death or serious injury or illness.[5]

-• The officer commits a Category 3 offence if the officer fails to comply with the duty.[4]
+• an officer commits a Category 3 offence if the officer fails to comply with the duty.[6]

 Category 1 and 2 offences both involve exposure of an individual to a risk of death or serious injury or illness.
-It is not a component of these offences that any harm to the individual (whether death, serious injury or illness or otherwise) has actually occurred.
+It is not an element of these offences that any harm to the individual (whether death, serious injury or illness or otherwise) has in fact occurred.

-Category 1 offences involve the additional element of recklessness.
+Category 1 offences involve the fault elements of negligence or recklessness.

 References